-While PFC does not yet have regional offices established in the provinces of Nova Scotia and PEI, we are seeing ministry momentum continuing to build.
-Under the oversight of our Regional Director for Atlantic Canada, volunteer teams from local church partners have been facilitating PFC’s The Journey program in various provincial and federal facilities.
+While PFC does not yet have regional offices established in the provinces of Nova Scotia and PEI, volunteer teams from local church partners have been facilitating PFC’s The Journey program in various provincial and federal facilities.
 PFC’s garden project at Springhill Institution was a huge success, and helped further solidify strategic relationships between PFC and institutional staff.
-In 2019, PFC is seeking to mobilize and engage like-minded local churches who share a vision to be part of a community of reconciliation and restoration throughout Nova Scotia and PEI.
+PFC is seeking to mobilize and engage like-minded local churches who share a vision to be part of a community of reconciliation and restoration throughout Nova Scotia and PEI.

 In Nova Scotia, PFC active ministries include our Angel Tree Christmas, Angel Tree Camping, In-prison Chapel services and Pen-Pal programs.